just9in/image_cli/README.md

 # Image CLI

-A beginner-friendly Command Line Interface (CLI) application to:
+A Command Line Interface (CLI) application to:
 - register images,
 - search for a matching image,
 - de-register (delete) registered images.